jamesterrell/Fantasy_Football_Machine_Learning/readme.md

 ### `Predict` Class

-A class designed to forecast a player's performance using historical data.
-The class uses an autoregressive model to make predictions and can be adapted to use different regression models.
+A class designed to forecast a player's performance for fantasy football PPR (Points Per Reception) leagues using historical data.
+The class utilizes an autoregressive model to make predictions and is adaptable to various regression models.

 - **Attributes**:
   - `df`: DataFrame containing player data.
   - `player`: Name of the player.
-  - `steps`: Number of steps (months) to forecast.
+  - `steps`: Number of steps (games) to forecast.
   - `regressor`: Regression model used for forecasting.
   - `lags`: Number of lagged values for the autoregressive model.